- Getting the models

 Part 1: Getting modelsDecompiling a model isn't hard, but to start off, you'll need to files to decompile first, if you've downloaded a model replacement mod and they're not in a VPK, you'll already have these files, and you don't need GCFScape (see next paragraph), otherwise you'll need to know the locations of the GCF or VPK archives.

 If you've downloaded a mod, you can look through the files of the archive until you'll stumble upon a set of files with the extensions

 .dx90.vtx and rename the extension appropriately).
-Unpack them to someplace easy to find if they're still trapped in their archive, take note of their location (i.e. copy the directory path) afterwards, you're going to need it for step 2.
+Unpack them to someplace easy to find if they're still trapped in their archive.
+Take note of their location (i.e. keep the folder open) afterwards, you're going to need it for step 2.

 steamapps folder, if you can't find a

-models folder, try a different archive, if you can't find what you're looking for (being the case for Team Fortress 2 more often than not) try thinking outside the box or search the tree systematically; VPK archives are in
+models folder, try a different archive, if you can't find what you're looking for try thinking outside the box or search the tree systematically;

 Select the files with the extensions